sourcegraph/sourcegraph-public-snapshot/doc/app/index.md

 If you're on a version that's 2023.6.13 or older, we recommend you uninstall the app (see below) and download the most recent version in order to add your projects to your code graph during setup.
 Also note that these older versions of the app were called "Sourcegraph" and included Sourcegraph code search.
 Going forward, the app will be a Cody-only experience (and branded accordingly) so that we can focus on making Cody as useful and intuitive as possible.

+## Rate limiting

+There are several forms of rate limiting that help us control costs for free versions of Cody.
+We expect to relax these limits as continue development on [Cody Gateway](../cody/explanations/cody_gateway).

+### Cody Chat
+Interactions with Cody Chat (whether in the app UI or in the editor extension) are capped at 100 requests per day.

+### Completions
+Cody completions (autocomplete powered by Cody) are capped at 100 requests per day.
+Learn more about [Cody Completions](../cody/completions.md).

+### Embeddings
+The setup experience allows users to select up to 10 repos for embeddings.
+Additional repos can be added, and embeddings can be scheduled, under Settings > Advanced settings > Embedding jobs, but the number of additional repos supported will vary depending on size.

 ## Uninstallation

 We're working on a better way to clear all data including webkit storage, but for now you can run `rm -rf ~/.sourcegraph-psql ~/Library/Application\ Support/com.sourcegraph.cody ~/Library/Caches/com.sourcegraph.cody ~/Library/WebKit/com.sourcegraph.cody` to uninstall the app.